brendengourley/VintageStoryMods/WaypointShare/README.md

    export VINTAGE_STORY="/path/to/vintagestory"
    ```

-3. Build the project:
+4. Build the project:
    ```bash
    dotnet build -c Release
    ```

+### Output

-4. The compiled mod will be in `bin/Release/net7.0/`
+- The compiled mod will be in `bin/Release/net8.0/`
-5. For release builds, a `WaypointShare.zip` file will be automatically created
+- For release builds, a `WaypointShare.zip` file will be automatically created

 ### Manual Packaging